Many People Dream About Writing a Novel. Few Finish One.

 A practical breakdown on how just showing up is your best beginning.

-Come On.
+Come on.

-You know you've got something to say.
+You know you've got something you want to say!

 Your Comments